Harris-Miller/node-eslint-config-harris/README.md

 1. `npm install --save-dev eslint-config-harris`
 2. add `"extends": ["eslint-config-harris/node", "eslint-config-harris/import"]` to your .eslintrc`

-### eslint-config-harris/filenames

-Adds support for linting the filenames and the name of the variables exported by the file.
-(Note: this will only work if web or node is also included in your eslintrc extends)

-1. `npm install --save-dev eslint-config-harris`
-2. add `"extends: "["eslint-config-harris/node", "eslint-config-harris/filenames"]`

 ### eslint-config-harris/typescript

 Adds support for linting typescript files. ts and tsx files are supported.